Skills

 Skills are the strongest interoperability story in dotai.
 There is no translation layer, no field mapping, no dropped semantics.
 The same SKILL.md file is copied verbatim to every tool’s output directory.

-Best Practices
+Best practices

-Section titled “Best Practices”Name skills as verbs or verb phrases. deploy, write-migration, review-pr are better names than deployment, migrations, or code-review.
+Section titled “Best practices”Name skills as verbs or verb phrases. deploy, write-migration, review-pr are better names than deployment, migrations, or code-review.
 The name is how users and tools invoke the skill.

-Include a “When to Use” section.
+Include a “When to use” section.
 This is the single most important piece of content in a skill.
 It tells the tool when to invoke the skill automatically and helps users know when to reach for it manually.

 Reference supporting files explicitly.
 If the skill uses scripts, templates, or reference documents in its directory, mention them by relative path in the content.
 The tool will not discover them automatically.